Telstra vs Optus vs Vodafone coverage

 • Often a cheaper choice for metro areas

-It's no secret that Vodafone's network footprint pales in comparison to Telstra and Optus.
-But truth be told, the overwhelming majority of Australians can still get a reliable signal on Vodafone nowadays.
-The same goes for Vodafone's various MVNOs (TPG, Kogan Mobile, etc.).
+Lastly, there's Vodafone.
+It's no secret that network footprint for Vodafone coverage pales in comparison to Telstra and Optus.
+But if you look at the numbers, the overwhelming majority of Australians can still get a reliable signal on Vodafone nowadays.

-Take a look at your stomping ground in the coverage map below.
+If you're still worried about whether you have Vodafone coverage in your area, take a look at your stomping ground in the coverage map below.
 If your address (and the places you regularly visit) are covered in purple, you should be good to go.
 There are still other factors that might impact your signal, but the map above is a reliable indication of Vodafone coverage in Australia.
-You can also check if your area is one of the few with Vodafone 5G coverage by checking the 5G box.

 Confident with that coverage?
 Then take a look at Vodafone's prepaid and postpaid mobile plans.